LLNL/RAJA/docs/sphinx/user_guide/tutorial/complex_loop_examples.rst

 .. ## For details about use and distribution, please read RAJA/LICENSE.
 .. ##

-.. _complex_intro-label:
+.. _complex_loops-label:

 ---------------------------------
-Introduction to Complex Loops
+Complex Loop Examples
 ---------------------------------

 .. warning:: **This section is a work-in-progress!!**

-Introduce concepts and semantics of complex loop execution using ``RAJA::kernel`` and ``RAJA:KernelPolicy`` constructs....
+Describe and illustrate various complex loop kernels using ``RAJA::kernel`` constructs; e.g., shared memory window concepts.
+Motivate for
+performance: cache-blocking on CPU, CUDA shared memory on GPU.

 Add example codes to the examples directory and reference here to provide working examples to support the discussion.